Contact the SDCC Nursing Education Department

 Refusal of immunizations, refusal to submit to a background check, and/or failure to meet clearance criteria established by the healthcare facility may prevent placement in the clinical setting, and thus affect progress in the program.

-- Apply nursing concepts and skills to be successful on the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+- Apply concepts and skills to successfully pass the National Council Licensure Exam for Registered Nurses (NCLEX-RN).

-- Make clinical judgments and management decisions to ensure accurate and safe client care.
+- Make clinical judgements and management decisions to ensure accurate and safe client care.

-- Practice within the ethical, legal and regulatory frameworks of professional nursing practice.
+- Practice within the ethical, legal, and regulatory frameworks of the professional nursing practice.

 - Participate in life-long learning.